talkiq/gcloud-aio/auth/README.rst

 arguments:

 * ``service_file``: path to a `service account`_, authorized user file, or any other application credentials.
+Alternatively, you can pass a file-like object, like an ``io.StringIO`` instance, in case your credentials are not stored in a file but in memory.
 If omitted, will attempt to find one on your path or fallback to generating a token from GCE metadata.
 * ``session``: an ``aiohttp.ClientSession`` instance to be used for all requests.
 If omitted, a default session will be created.